 Responses were shortened for clarity.

-Editor's note: updated to correct the Ralph Clark's last name.
+Editor's note: updated to correct the spelling of Ralph Clark's last name.